What you can see and do for family fun!

 Manauri the alpaca guards the flock of sheep from dogs and foxes.

-Our chooks include very friendly Isa Browns, the magnificent rooster, Ruby and Rose the Rhode Island Red and Isabella, Lucy and Lucky the bantams.
+Our chooks include very friendly Isa Browns, the magnificent rooster, Rose the Rhode Island Red and Isabella, Lucy and Lucky the bantams.
 We have some pretty new additions in the orchard chook house, six black, white and speckled hens.

 Depending on the farm routine, you may be able to see the animals.

 Native birds are everywhere!
 Try bird watching and tick off the sheet.
 Early morning and at dusk kangaroos come into the farm from the adjoining Redgum National Park.
 If you are very quiet you might spot a shy family of platypus in the Goulburn River.

 The Permaculture Garden

 Browse through Marg's Garden of Delightful Disorder!
 A food forest of edible plants and flowering plants to attract beneficial insects.
 Seasonal produce is available from the Farm Shop or you could ask to pick your own lettuce and herbs.